libretro/Lakka-LibreELEC/CONTRIBUTING.md

 ## Pull Requests

-- **Add tests!** Your patch won't be accepted if it doesn't have tests.

 - **Create topic branches**.
 Don't ask us to pull from your master branch.

 - **One pull request per feature**.
 If you want to do more than one thing, send